Frequently Asked Questions

 Does insurance cover acupuncture treatment?

 Many insurance companies are responding to public demand and providing coverage for acupuncture treatment.
 The independent practitioners at Intown Acupuncture will provide you with receipts that are suitable for you to submit to receive reimbursement, if your plan provides coverage.
 We are not able to directly bill the insurance company on your behalf.
 We recommend you consult your insurance company or plan provider before starting acupuncture treatment or incurring fees.
+None of our acupuncturists are in-network providers for any health insurance plans.

 Currently, acupuncture treatment is included on the IRS list of approved medical expense tax deductions.
 As a result it usually qualifies for reimbursement through Health Care Reimbursement or Flex Spending Accounts that many companies are now offering in their benefit packages.
 We will provide you with summary statements that you can use for this purpose.